-Sedimentary structure Description Image Source Graded bedding When a current carrying sediments of mixed sizes slows down, the largest particles are deposited first and then finer and finer grains are laid down on top, forming a single bed of sediments that grades from coarse at the bottom to fine at the top; graded bedding can be used to show that a sediment sequence has not been turned upside down by folding Graded bedding - Eocene grit in a garden wall near Besalú in Catalonia, Spain Desiccation cracks (mudcracks) When mud dries out, it cracks into polygonal shapes; if the cracks later become filled by sand, they are often preserved.
-These desiccation cracks show that the mud must have dried out, so cannot be a deep-sea mud.
-Desiccation cracks around a dinosaur footprint in mudstone, Loulle, Franche- Compte, France
+Sedimentary Description Image Source structure Asymmetrical ripple marks Water currents over sand, slower than the ones that form cross-bedding, form asymmetrical ripple marks instead.
+Water flows up the shallow side and deposits sand on the steeper side of the ripples.
+Water-formed ripple marks can be in lobes or straight lines, but wind- formed asymmetrical ripple marks are usually straight Asymmetrical ripple marks in Carboniferous sandstone, Brincliffe Edge, Sheffield, Yorkshire; current from top left to bottom right Symmetrical ripple marks Symmetrical ripple marks are formed in shallow water by waves.
+The ripple marks have equal slopes on either side and usually form in straight parallel lines.
+The crests of the waves that form the ripple marks are parallel to them and are often also parallel to the coast 110cm Symmetrical ripple marks in Cretaceous sandstone near Partridge Green, West Sussex; ancient coastline from left to right Graded bedding When a current carrying sediments of mixed sizes slows down, the largest particles are deposited first and then finer and finer grains are laid down on top, forming a single bed of sediments that grades from coarse at the bottom to fine at the top; graded bedding can be used to show that a sediment sequence has not been turned upside down by folding Graded bedding - Eocene grit in a garden wall near Besalú in Catalonia, Spain Desiccation cracks (mud cracks) When mud dries out, it cracks into polygonal shapes; if the cracks later become filled by sand, they are often preserved.
+These desiccation cracks show that the mud must have dried out, so cannot be a deep-sea mud Desiccation cracks formed by sand filling mudcracks in the bed below, Jurassic sandstone, Whitby, Yorkshire